guinetn/Markdowns-Viewer/README.md

 # Miew: Markdowns Viewer

 A one click markdown to html file translator.
 The interface list the available files, enumerated in a simple .json file created by a succint powershell script.
+Deploy it to github pages, you won't need a server and you're wiki is on the way!

 ![miew screenshoot](assets/miew.png)